yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/headless-sdk-payment.md

 ## Step 4: Generate token

 After collecting all user information, you can start the payment.
 First, you need to create a one-time token (OTT) using the function `apiClientpayment.generateToken`.
 As it is an asynchronous function, you can use `try/catch` to ensure you will correctly handle triggered errors.
-Below, you will find two examples of different scenarios to create the one-time token:
+The following examples show different scenarios to create the one-time token:

 1. **Example 1**: Create a one-time token utilizing a card as the payment method and including all requisite card information.
 2. **Example 2**: Create a one-time token using the `vaulted_token` information.